 Batata Vada consists of a mashed potato patty coated with chickpea flour, deep fried and served piping hot with chutney.
 This snack is enjoyed the most with a cup of tea on a rainy day.

-Try these lovely snacks from Maharashtra and do tell us about the ones that you absolutely love.
+Try these lovely snacks from Maharashtra if you haven't already tell us about the ones you absolutely love.

 Talk about snacks, and something crisp and appetising immediately comes to our mind.
 Maharashtrians love their food that is spicy and sweet in one bite.
 If you haven't already tried their snacks, it's time now.
 We list down 10 drool-worthy snacks from the state that will leave you wanting more.